Welcome to First Maryland Company, Jamestowne Society.

 To promote the restoration of historical records, documents, objects, and edifices which are of lasting cultural value to the people of Virginia and of the Nation.

-Members of the Jamestowne Society are warmly welcomed to consider joining the First Maryland Company.
+Members of the Jamestowne Society are warmly invited to join the first Marlyland Company.

 For information about the Company, please email us at: